davidbalzan/bluetooth-sync/README.md

 - Only works with Windows/Linux dual-boot systems
 - Requires accessible Windows partition (NTFS/FAT32)
 - Must have devices paired in Windows first
+- **Tested primarily on Ubuntu 24.04** - other distributions may work but are untested
 - Some newer Bluetooth security features might not be fully supported
 - Works with most common Bluetooth devices (tested with headphones, mice, keyboards)